serena0012/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-A function that sets the value of a pointer to a char.
+A function that the chessboard.